Rome Expat City & Insurance Guide

 Rome has much to offer expatriates and visitors from around the world, including:

 Rome is the best city to explore delicious dishes.
 Though most Italians love pasta and pizza, there are still many restaurants with Rome specialities.
 Seafood dishes, cheese, creative truffle selections, and Italian wines all on your list.

 Traditional Roman cuisine includes gnocchi (thick, soft dough dumplings), cuttlefish with snow peas, etc. It is great for tourists and expats to taste roman gastronomic culture and tradition dishes.

 Both public hospitals and private clinics are available in Rome.
 Public hospitals are generally considered as high quality.
-These public health centers usually have English speaking medical doctors and nurse.
+These public health centres usually have English speaking medical doctors and nurse.
 Most expatriates and tourists prefer private medical facilities.
 These private clinics are well equipped and can offer a greater degree of privacy and comfort.

 Medical costs at private clinics are quite expensive.
 It is very important for tourists and expatriates to obtain international health insurance if planning to use private medical facilities in Rome.

 4. Insurance for Expatriates in Rome

 Most expatriates will want to obtain international medical coverage if residing in Rome.
 Most foreigners in Rome will want a plan that provides global medical treatment.
 A plan that will provide reimbursement for medical expenses via a large network of hospitals is recommended.
 Many expats should also obtain global life and disability insurance coverage if living in the City.

 Here is a list of different types of insurance coverage you will want if you are planning to become an expatriate in Rome:

 - International Health Insurance